What was your background before you joined the CC?

 What kind of ministry are you doing now?

 I was ordained to the priesthood on June 11, 2011.
-I currently serve as the pastor of St. Scholastica Parish.
+I currently serve as Director of Vocations and Admissions for the community.